 3. Air in the attic shall not be circulated to other parts of the building.

-4. Attic ventilation is provided when required by 2018 and 2015 Section 1203.2 of the International Building Code or Section R806 of the International Residential Code, except when air impermeable insulation is permitted in unvented attics in accordance with the Section 1203.3 of the International Building Code or Section R806.5 of the International Residential Code.
+4. Attic ventilation is provided where required by Section 1203.2 of the International Building Code or Section R806 of the International Residential Code, except where air impermeable insulation is installed in unvented attics in accordance with the Section 1203.3 of the International Building Code or Section R806.5 of the International Residential Code.

 5. The foam plastic insulation shall be limited to the maximum thickness and density tested.